-The Supreme Court lay to rest any ambiguity on horse racing in the landmark case of Dr. KR Lakshmanan v.
+The Supreme Court lay to rest any ambiguity on horse racing in the landmark case of Dr KR Lakshmanan v.
 State of Tamil Nadu (AIR 1996 SC 1153).
-The three judge bench ruled that racing was a test of equine speed and stamina.
+The three-judge bench ruled that racing was a test of equine speed and stamina.
 Betting involved the regular assessment of a horse and jockey’s physical capacity and the use of other evaluative skills.
-Therefore, horse racing was a game where winning depended substantially and preponderantly on skill, which is why many states like West Bengal have permitted betting on horse racing.
+Therefore, horse racing was a game where winning depended substantially and preponderantly on the skill, which is why many states like West Bengal have permitted betting on horse racing.

-Like every other state in India, West Bengal too does not permit betting on cricket and other sports which falls under the ambit of the West Bengal Gambling & Prize Competition Act, 1957.
-Local law enforcement often cracks down on illegal betting centers.
-However, cricket betting continues to be a multimillion dollar industry with money exchanging hands on every match and every ball bowled.
-As many as six cricket bookies were nabbed in Kolkata in March 2015 where as much as $100,000 per day being transacted on every match.
+Like every other state in India, West Bengal does not permit betting on cricket and other sports.
+This activity also falls under the ambit of the West Bengal Gambling & Prize Competition Act, 1957.
+Local law enforcement often cracks down on illegal betting centres.
+However, cricket betting continues to be a multimillion-dollar industry with money exchanging hands on every match and every ball bowled.

 Lottery in West Bengal is organized by the state in accordance with the provision of the Lottery Regulation Act of 1998 and West Bengal State Lottery Rules, 1968.
 In a bid to clamp down on daily and online lotteries the state government amended the law in 2011 which mandated lottery organizers to pay as much as $1700 for each draw and around $8500 for bumper draws.

 Officials claim the move was to prevent unauthorized lotteries from flourishing in the state and also enrich its exchequer.
 The decision to increase taxes was made since a court ruling prevented the state government from banning online and daily lotteries completely.
-The state sponsored Banglakshmi draw is held twice a month while there are several bumper draws held during important festivals such Diwali, New Year, and Rath.
+The state-sponsored Banglakshmi draw used to be held twice a month with several bumper draws held during important festivals such as Diwali, New Year, and Rath.

-As mentioned earlier, card games such as rummy, poker, flush, and bridge are excluded from the defining of gambling under the West Bengal Gambling & Prize Competition Act, 1957.
+As mentioned earlier, card games such as rummy, poker, flush, and bridge are excluded from the definition of gambling under the West Bengal Gambling & Prize Competition Act, 1957.

 Popular online casinos continue to offer a wide range of table and card games to Indian residents.
 Since many gaming legislations do not cover online gaming there are still many grey areas.
 However, despite the lack of jurisprudence players from the state of West Bengal can continue to enjoy the pleasures of gambling online without any breach of law.